plforacle/heatwave-genai/generate-content/generate-content.md

 ### Prerequisites

-- Must complete Lab 3.
+- Must complete Lab **Connect to the HeatWave Instance from Visual Studio Code**.

 ## Task 1:  Generate response using in-database LLMs